The Federation of European Risk Management Associations (FERMA) represents the risk management profession at European level

 What is Risk Management?

-In today’s competitive business environment, Risk Management – which is defined as “managing the threats and opportunities to our businesses within acceptable risk tolerances” – plays a vital role in the success of all businesses.
+In today’s competitive business environment, Risk Management – “managing the threats and opportunities to our businesses within acceptable risk tolerances” – plays a vital role in the success of all enterprises.

 Historically in financial institutions, risk functions such as legal, compliance, audit, credit risk and market risk were managed in separate organisational silos.
 Operational risk was generally the responsibility of business units as part of their daily activities.
 Risk management was focused primarily on financial, predictable and quantifiable risks related to loss prevention.
 Since the 1980s, risk management has evolved to include corporate governance, alignment to strategic objectives, capital adequacy and stakeholder value.
 Additionally, regular discussions on risk management started appearing on corporate board agendas.